KeyofBlueS/wav2cau/README.md

 The wav2cau tool was developed to simplify subtitle translation.
 It allows you to generate new .cau files that contain both captions and audio.

 In the txt folder of this repository, you will find caption files.
-You may edit the text as needed, but make sure to follow these rules:

-- Keep the numeric value at the beginning of each line.
+You may edit the text as needed, but make sure to keep the numeric value at the beginning of each line.
 This decimal number indicates the caption's timing.
-- Ensure that all text uses ASCII characters only.

 # How the .txt Caption Files Work